By any standard, stand-up comedy is considered by many to be one of the most difficult performing arts to master.

-Note: I could go on and on about this – simply check out the 5 free lessons in the Killer Stand-up Online Course if you want extensive details.
+Note: I could go on and on about this too — simply check out the free lessons in the Killer Stand-up Online Course if you want extensive details.

 3. Inaccurate advice from other new comedians.
-A new comedian doesn’t generally get the chance to “hang out” with more experienced comedian until they are killing audiences themselves.
+A new comedian doesn’t generally get the chance to “hang out” with more experienced comedians until they are killing audiences themselves.

 Subsequently, they tend to be forced to mingle and network with other new comedians who don’t really have a clue either about stand-up comedy, how to develop an act, how to progress to paying gigs etc.

 4. Waiting to get “discovered”.
-No matter what markets a comedian is able to work in, most wait to be discovered – suddenly whisked away in a private jet to instant fame and fortune.
+No matter what markets a comedian is able to work in, most wait to be discovered — suddenly whisked away in a private jet to some sort of instant fame and fortune.

 Not only that, but if TV shows, movies and TV commercial appearances are a part of their entertainment goals, they hit the auditions for acting parts at every possible opportunity.

-In other words, they don’t wait to be “discovered”.
+In other words, they do not wait to be “discovered”.